 Welcome to Pub Slot Machines

 We know what your thinking – sitting at home and playing online is not the same as going down to your local and playing on your favourite Pub Slot Machine.
-Well think again, we have a great selection of the latest games that feature amazing graphics, amazing sounds and these games offer much more than your standard slot machine that you would be familiar with at the pub.
+Well think again, just like we now bet more on horse racing through our phones rather than at the high street, there is a great selection of the latest games that feature amazing graphics, amazing sounds and these games offer much more than your standard slot machine that you would be familiar with at the pub.
 On top of that, we provide you with a great selection of bonus cash offers that will get you started and there are huge Jackpots to be had online too.
 Just take a look through our reviews and choose one or more Welcome Bonus offers and get playing today.

 Get the Best Bonus Offers

 check out our top Welcome Bonus Offers for Slot Cash…

 click on an image below to read our full review…

 Slot machines come in many shapes and sizes.
 They also have a lot of different names, depending on where you come from.
 The term ‘Slot machine' is very much an American version, while in the UK they historically called ‘Fruit Machines'.
 Regionally the names also differ.
 You may know them as ‘Puggy' or ‘Pokie'.
 But whatever you call them, they all do the same thing.

 Originally known as ‘One Arm Bandits', slot machines got the name because they were operated by one lever on the side of the machine.
 And ‘Bandit' because of their ability ot leave you broke – like a thief!